GET TAX RELIEF NOW!

 Step 9: Clarify Post-Examination Collection Procedures

-Before the business audits or individual audits end, ask both the examiner and Collection representative in writing what happens after the audit report is issued: Will Collection resume immediately, will there be new notices, will tax liability amounts be recalculated affecting installment agreements or offer in compromise eligibility, and what are your deadlines to respond or arrange payment through installment agreements within statute of limitations.
+Before the business or individual audit ends, ask both the examiner and the collection representative in writing what happens after the audit report is issued: Will collection resume immediately?
+Will there be new notices?
+Will tax liability amounts be recalculated, affecting installment agreements or offers with compromise eligibility?
+And what are your deadlines to respond or arrange payment through installment agreements within the statute of limitations?

 Step 10: Document All Communications With Both Divisions